nikolamilekic/Fs1PasswordConnect/README.md

 let client : ConnectClientFacade = ConnectClient.fromSettings settings
 ```

-The host and token can also be saved retrieved from the OP_CONNECT_HOST and OP_CONNECT_TOKEN environment variables. `fromEnvironmentVariables` is used in this case.
+The host and token can also be saved retrieved from the CONNECT_HOST and CONNECT_TOKEN environment variables (OP_CONNECT_HOST and OP_CONNECT_TOKEN can be used as well). `fromEnvironmentVariables` is used in this case.

 ```f#
 open Fs1PasswordConnect